LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/git/remote-repository.rst.txt

 Remote Repositories
 ===================

-Describe what a remote repository is

-A remote repository lives on the internet.
+A remote repository is different than a local repository in that it is stored on servers and hosted online.

 Create and push to a remote repository from a local repository